pradeepsinngh/Data-Science-Tutorials/How-To-Handle-Missing-Date.md

 In this tutorial, you will learn how to handle missing data for machine learning with Python.
 Let’s get started.

 Step 1: Preview the data
-        -*Expolore the data and see if you can observe some pattern.
+        - *Expolore the data and see if you can observe some pattern.
         - Learn how different features correlate with each other.
         - Try to understand significance of each feature with respect to the problem.*

 Step 2: Check if there are missing values or not?

 Step 3: Mark missing values

 Step 4: Remove Missing Values

 Step 5: If can't remove, impute Missing Values

 Step 6: If can't impute, use algorithms that support missing values.